 The kindness and hospitality of Botswana’s people is overwhelming and this creates a touching first impression of this beautiful country.
+I immediately feel a warm and inviting welcome from 'old' friends, who radiate a palpable sense of pride in the country’s rich wilderness treasures.

-I head out for Maun, once a one horse town but now a bustling and vibrant hub feeding the tourism industry with small hotels, lodges, camps and shops.
+I head out for Maun, once a one-horse town but now a bustling and vibrant hub feeding the tourism industry with small hotels, lodges, camps and shops.
 The perfect stop to prepare for an adventure into the pristine wilderness of one of Southern Africa's most prestigious highlights, the Okavango Delta.

 I spend the day exploring Maun before I transfer to Sitatunga Camp, where I am warmly welcomed by the new owners, who treat me to an unexpected boat cruise on the Thamalakane River, which runs through Sitatunga’s Camp Site.